What is Alpha Lipoic Acid (ALA) IV Therapy Treatment?

 You need alpha-lipoic acid’s antioxidant power.
 Because it regenerates other antioxidants that were depleted by the ongoing fight with free radicals in your cells.
 It allows you to use the antioxidants Vitamin C & E, glutathione, and CoQ10 already in your body over and over again.

-Alpha-lipoic acid is so efficient at what it does, it boosts the energy in your cells while reducing inflammation and getting rid of heavy metals.
+Alpha-lipoic acid is so efficient at what it does; it boosts the energy in your cells while reducing inflammation and getting rid of heavy metals.

 In your brain, alpha-lipoic acid boosts the production of the neurotransmitter acetylcholine.
 And even increases glucose uptake in brain cells.
 Providing you with a boost of mental energy.

 Alpha-Lipoic Acid is used throughout your body.
 It helps increase insulin sensitivity which reduces the threat of diabetes.
-And ALA reduces the chances of metabolic syndrome which is associated with cardiovascular disease, diabetes, and weight gain.
+And ALA reduces the chances of metabolic syndrome associated with cardiovascular disease, diabetes, and weight gain.

 A dominant antioxidant, alpha lipoic acid fights harmful free radicals and enhances the functions of other antioxidants.
 Athletes are keen on its ability to heighten performance.
 It builds brain power, sharpens mental focus, improves skin, and aids weight loss.
 Effective treatment for diabetes and neuropathy.